 Doug Davidoff, founder and CEO of Imagine Business Development

 Davidoff and his team enable companies to orchestrate all elements of their sales, marketing, and customer success efforts to generate more impact.

 "Asking if one should start a business in uncertain times infers that there's an option to start them at certain times," Davidoff countered.
 "In my experience, there is no such thing as certainty, especially when it comes to starting and running a business."

-Tough times (like recessions) have a greater impact on larger companies.
-If you’re a new company, there is still plenty of opportunity available for you.
+- Tough times (like recessions) have a greater impact on larger companies.
+If you’re a new company, there are still plenty of opportunities available for you.

 "Businesses should be started in uncertain times, because if they weren't, they would never be started," Davidoff stated.
 "I do believe there are exceptions for who should start a business in uncertain times, but it would be the same answer if times weren't uncertain — starting a business is not right for everyone."

 Dr. D'vorah Graeser, CEO and Founder of KISSPlatform